How Accurate is the Zillow Zestimate?

 By Tim Ford – Real Estate Broker

-For the past few years, I’ve been analyzing the accuracy of the Zillow Zestimate in the Bozeman market.
-If you haven’t heard of Zillow, it’s one of the many websites that utilize a MLS feed with homes for sale.
+A very common question in the Real Estate industry is, “How accurate is the Zillow Zestimate?”
+If you’re unfamiliar with Zillow, it’s one of the many websites that utilizes an MLS feed showing homes for sale.
 They also offer a “Zestimate” which is their computerized model that generates a home value for individual homes.

 So how does the Zestimate fair locally here in Bozeman?
-To find out, I looked up the actual sold price of all homes sold in Bozeman city limits during the first 4 months of 2020 and compared each sale against the Zestimate for that particular home.
+To find out, I looked up the actual sold price of all homes sold inside Bozeman city limits during the first 4 months of 2022 and compared each sale against the Zestimate for that particular home.

-The data shows that while the Zestimate may be accurate some of the time, its inaccurate often enough.
-Buyers and sellers can use it as a starting point, but additional information is needed to really narrow down a value.
-According to Zillow, “It is not an appraisal and it should be used as a starting point.
+According to Zillow, the Zestimate “is not an appraisal and it should be used as a starting point.
 We encourage buyers, sellers and homeowners to supplement the Zestimate with other research such as visiting the home, getting a professional appraisal of the home, or requesting a comparative market analysis (CMA) from a real estate agent.”
+This seems to be especially apparent in the current climate with rapidly changing real estate pricing.

-I have also included recent sales data for the first 4 months of 2020.
-In addition to the 247 homes sold during these 4 months, another 149 home sales are currently under contract or pending as of the date of writing.
+I have also included recent sales data for the first 4 months of 2022.
+In addition to the 198 homes sold both inside and outside Bozeman city limits during these 4 months, another 107 home sales are currently under contract or pending as of the date of writing.

 The included data reflects sales of homes in the greater Bozeman area, including Four Corners, Gallatin Gateway, Bridger Canyon, and Bozeman city limits.
 The data includes home sales reported through the local Big Sky Country MLS, and does not include private party sales, Condominiums, or Townhouses.